CODE OF CONDUCT

 Endeavour to arrive at least 10 minutes before training sessions for warm up and stretching exercises.

 Ensure that valuables are safeguarded securely.
 PUWFC takes no responsibility for personal possessions of players, coaches, referees or spectators.

-3. TEAM MANAGERS CODE OF CONDUCT
+3. TEAM CAPTAINS CODE OF CONDUCT

-3.2 As a Team Manager you should:
+3.2 As a Team Captains you should:

 a) Inform all players of their selection or non-selection for a match.
 As much notice as is practicable should be given.

 b) Inform players of the precise address where a match or event is taking place and the time it starts (and if possible ﬁnishes) and also what time players should arrive at the venue.